 Number 2 – The budget

-Probably really obvious this one, but you wouldn’t believe the number of couples that start to consider their budget at a much later stage than they should!
-We would always suggest you tie in your budget discussions with pulling your guest list together as the two really go hand in hand.
-It’s also important that you have the discussion with your fiancé early on – many couples struggle to keep the wedding planning side of things fun when you both have different expectations about how much cash there is to spend.
+Probably really obvious this one, but you wouldn’t believe the number of couples that start to consider their wedding budget at a much later stage than they should!
+We would always suggest you tie in your wedding budget discussions with pulling your wedding guest list together as the two really go hand in hand.
+It’s also important that you have the discussion with your fiancé early on – many couples struggle to keep the wedding planning side of things fun when you both have different expectations about how much cash there is to spend on the wedding.

 Number 3 – The schedule